Every time I visit Thessaloniki, it feels like home.

 Once you leave behind the White Tower, keep walking by the seafront and you will see the beautiful piece of art ‘Ompreles’.
 This is a masterpiece of Giorgos Zogolopoulos, a Greek artist.
 In 1995 the art piece was situated in Biennale of Venice.
 In 1997 it was transferred in Thessaloniki, in a spot that combines the open horizon with the sea and the sky.

 Coming to a couple of my personal favourites now, Kapani and Modiano are a must go.
-These are traditional markets, which will time-travel you to the old Thessaloniki, where merchants used to come from every corner of the Mediterranean flooding the streets with scents and colours and noise.
+These are traditional markets, which will time-travel you to the old Thessaloniki, where merchants used to come from every corner of the Mediterranean flooding the streets with scents and colors and noise.

 One more favourite stroll is the one around ‘Louloudadika’ (flower area in Greek), a small area of the city centre, which is named after the old florists that used to be there.